FreedomIntelligence/ReasoningNLP/README.md

 ## Knowledge Graph Reasoning
 Knowledge graph completion task aims to complete the graph, while multi-hop reasoning is the task querying in incomplete graphs.
-Both these two tasks are called knowledge graph reasoning.
+Both these two tasks require reasoning over knowledge graphs.
+There are also some other reasoning tasks.

 ### Knowledge Graph Completion
 1. **Collaborative Policy Learning for Open Knowledge Graph Reasoning** EMNLP (2019)